Milan-Asad/Shoptastic-eCommerce-App/README.md

-# Uni-FMP-Shopping-JSON-REST-API-App
+# Shoptastic
-Uni Shopping JSON REST API App

-Shpotastic: My Final Major Project for my university project.
+Shpotastic: An eCommerce replica app.
+A project for my final university assignment.

 Created on Android Studio using Kotlin, Retrofit, Coroutines and ViewBinding.